DSCI-310/is-it-good-wine/README.md

 To replicate the analysis, install [Docker](https://www.docker.com/get-started).
-Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:
+Then clone this GitHub repository and build a docker container with the dockerfile included in this repository

-    docker run --rm -v ........